billyfletcher5000/streak-the-spire/README.md

 Installing can be down in one of two ways:

 ### [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3491494231)
-1. Download from the Steam Workshop (Link here when uploaded)
+1. Subscribe and download from the Steam Workshop
 2. Run the game with mods enabled
 3. Select "Streak the Spire" from the list in Mod Loader
 4. Hit Play!